 In Europe during the period known as the Enlightenment, (1685-1815), individuals used reason to question contemporary practice.
 It is a shame postmodernism has put reason aside just as it discarded skill, in order to overleap tradition.
 Now we learn of Luis Jacob’s artist fee for bringing chairs to that room, he’s obviously worth every penny.
 Compared to the working class janitor who brings chairs to that room with small change in his pocket, Jacob does it with an artist’s fee in his wallet.
 The indifference to skill is so professional it makes Luis conceptual indeed.
-Surely he wouldn’t be nosing the feedbag if bringing chairs into a room weren’t the most sophisticated of Canadians arts?
+Surely he wouldn’t be nosing the feedbag if bringing furniture into a room weren’t the most sophisticated of Canadians arts?
 Being an artist and curator is no easy life they say, one needs to be noticed; one needs to shock.

 In his BBC article “How modern art became trapped by its urge to shock”, Roger Scrutton wrote that “The fake is a person who has rebuilt himself, with a view to occupying another social position than the one that would be natural to him.
 Such is Molière’s Tartuffe, the religious imposter who takes control of a household through a display of scheming piety…(3) So powerful is the impetus towards the fake that it is now rare to be a finalist for the Turner Prize without producing something nobody would think was art until they were told.”
 In Canada we won’t be left behind when the Sobey prize was awarded to a 2m long metal fence rented from home hardware.
 You can put a wig, false eyelashes, even an entire beauty parlour inside an art gallery but it will never be more than a circus, an elaborate pretence, a counterfeit pretending to have meaning.
 When art is fake the power comes from personalities able to influence others, among actors they’re the most convincing.